Are you feeling burnt out from working too hard on your business?

 2. Stop multitasking.

-Although all the rage over the past two decades, brain researchers have begun to share the dark side of multitasking, and it is not all that it’s cracked up to be.
+Although all the rage over the past two decades, brain researchers have begun to share the dark side of multitasking.
+Bottom line is that multitasking is OUT, and focus is in.
+Frankly, multitasking is a myth anyway.
+It’s truly impossible to give your full focus and attention to several things at once.
 Although low risk and low challenge tasks can be combined, the higher the challenge, the less able you are to combine it with another task.
-For instance texting while talking with someone live adds to inefficiency, time delays, mistakes and ineffective work because your attention is divided.
+For instance, texting, while talking with someone live adds to inefficiency, time delays, mistakes, and ineffective work because your attention is divided.

 3. Get and stay healthy.